MultiSafepay/docs/content/my-account/create-account/_index.md

 ## Creating an account

-You can create an account and start the [onboarding process](/getting-started/go-live/) straight away.
+You can create a live account and start the [onboarding process](/getting-started/go-live/) straight away.

 Or, you may want to first create a test account.
 This is a free account where you can build and test your integration, explore payment features, and process test transactions.
 You can then onboard your account to start processing real payments.